aptech/docs/docs/CR-dayinyr.rst

 ----------------
 .. function:: dayinyr(dt)

-    :param dt: date to check.
-The date should be in the form returned by :func:`date`.
+    :param dt: A date in a 4-element column vector, in the order: year, month, day, and hundredths of a second since midnight.
+Same format as the :func:`date` function return.
     :type dt: 3x1 or 4x1 vector

-    :returns: daynum (*scalar*), the day number of that date in that year.
+    :returns: daynum (*scalar*) - the day number of that date in that year.

 Examples
 ----------------

 ::
+    // Date
     x = { 1973, 8, 31, 0 };

-    y = dayinyr(x);
+    // Find the day number of date y = dayinyr(x);
     print y;